jkhurdan/A11yTraining/CourseContent/AudioVideo-Live.md

 </li>
 <li>
 <p><a href="https://support.google.com/chrome/answer/10538231?hl=en" rel="nofollow">Google Live Caption</a> | Google Chrome - Free
 <br> Built into google chrome and chrome books, you can have any video automatically display captions.
-See googles <a href="https://support.google.com/chrome/answer/10538231?hl=en" rel="nofollow">instructions on how to turn on live caption</a>.</p>
+See Google's <a href="https://support.google.com/chrome/answer/10538231?hl=en" rel="nofollow">instructions on how to turn on live caption</a>.</p>
 </li>
 <li>
 <p><a href="https://www.android.com/accessibility/live-transcribe/" rel="nofollow">Live Transcribe</a> | Android - Free
-<br> Built into all android devices, this allows you to instantly get captions on any video, or audio coming into the microphone.
-This can is a great way of getting instant auto-captions for real-time conversations</p>
+<br> Built into all Android devices, this allows you to instantly get captions on any video, or audio coming into the microphone.
+This is a great way of getting instant auto-captions for real-time conversations</p>
 </li>
 <li>
-<p><a href="https://support.apple.com/guide/iphone/get-live-captions-of-spoken-audio-iphe0990f7bb/ios" rel="nofollow">iOS Live Captions</a> | Iphones/iOS devices - Free
+<p><a href="https://support.apple.com/guide/iphone/get-live-captions-of-spoken-audio-iphe0990f7bb/ios" rel="nofollow">iOS Live Captions</a> | iPhones/iOS devices - Free
 <br> With this you can get real time auto-captioning of spoken text, as well as any video displayed on your phone.</p>
 </li>
 <li>
 <p><a href="https://support.apple.com/guide/mac-help/use-live-captions-mchldd11f4fd/mac" rel="nofollow">MacOS Live Captions</a> | MacOS devices- Free
-<br> Provides real-time auto captions for any audio in any app including facetime, zoom, or videos played in your browser.</p>
+<br> Provides real-time auto captions for any audio in any app including Facetime, Zoom, or videos played in your browser.</p>
 </li>
 <li>
 <p><a href="https://support.microsoft.com/en-us/windows/use-live-captions-to-better-understand-audio-b52da59c-14b8-4031-aeeb-f6a47e6055df#bkmk_turnoncaptions" rel="nofollow">Windows Live Captions</a> | Windows - Free
-<br> Provides real-time auto captioning for any video played on your windows device.</p>
+<br> Provides real-time auto captioning for any video played on your Windows device.</p>
 </li>
 <li>
 <p><a href="https://otter.ai/home" rel="nofollow">Otter Ai</a> | Free- with paid upgrades